Ruikka/WSDproject/README.md

 export PORT=*your port, probably 7777 here*
 ```

-Then, launch the application with
+Then, launch the application in Git Bash with

 ```
 source config.env`